arex123/takaneek/css/grid/readme.md

 ## to fill the gaps automatically use dense using dense automatically cells will be placed inside the empty holes
     grid-auto-flow: row dense;

+## min-content/ max-content / minmax()

+* max-content:it will make the cell width with width of content inside it, and if there are more the items in cell it will just expand horizontally without making any line break

+        grid-template-columns: max-content 1fr 1fr 1fr;

+* min-content: it will resize the cell according to minimal content present in any cell

+        grid-template-columns: min-content 1fr 1fr min-content;
+        grid-template-rows: repeat(2,min-content);

+        width: 90%;
+* minmax: rows should be atleast 150px high or min content to avoid overflow

+        grid-template-rows: repeat(2,minmax(150px,min-content));

+        grid-template-columns: minmax(200px,300px) repeat(3,1fr);